 UPMC Sports Medicine values our partnership with high school athletes and their families, providing more than 100 certified athletic trainers to schools in the region.
 Our athletic trainers are on the sidelines managing injuries and providing emergency care, as well as delivering therapeutic interventions and rehabilitation to help athletes safely return to their sports.
 Thank you for being a part of the UPMC Sports Medicine family.
 To learn more, visit UPMCSportsMedicine.com or call 1-855-93-SPORT (77678).

-If you have any questions or would like to volunteer, please contact a Sports Booster Board member:
+If you have any questions or would like to volunteer, please contact a Sports Booster Board member at, email@example.com.

-If you plan on playing a winter or spring sport and do not have a physical on file with the Athletic Director, you will need to take the packet to your own doctor at your own convenience.
+If you plan on playing a sport in 2023-24, and cannot attend the free session by the district, you will need to take the packet to your own doctor at your own convenience.
 Packets are available in the schools, or you can print your own above.

 Tickets for all post-season competitions are available by pre-sale ONLY